• Skip to main content

 I love food & wine & being outdoors.
 Edible Switzerland is my passion project.
 Here I want to connect food lovers (locals and tourists) to the best resources we can find anywhere in Switzerland.

-When I’m not working on Edible Switzerland or moderating the Foodies in Switzerland group or the #SwisswineLovers group, I have a digital agency for tour operators and wineries with a few clients all over the world.
+When I’m not working on Edible Switzerland or moderating the Foodies in Switzerland group or the #SwisswineLovers group, I have a digital concierge agency with a few clients all over the world.

 Do you appreciate our efforts?
 We’d be grateful if you bought us a coffee (5 CHF) Or even better, a drink (10 CHF).
 OR simply TWINT a donation (+41792489892) for the tip jar.
 Your donations will help us finance the development of future food, Swiss Wine, Swiss Craft Beer, and foodie experiences & touring projects.